manastech/handbook/en/99-apendice/2-repository-rules.md

 ## Repository rules
-Since the primary raw material we work with is code, it is paramount for the projects' health (and our own) that we keep a set of rules to work in all repositories in an orderly fashion.
+Since the main resource we work with is code, it is paramount for the projects' health (and our own) that we keep a set of rules to work in all repositories in an orderly fashion.

 ### Gitflow
 We follow [gitflow](http://nvie.com/posts/a-successful-git-branching-model/) as a branching and tagging model, where `master` acts as a development branch and a `stable` branch is kept.